Why Parrot is different

 First of all, even if Parrot provides general purpose flavors, its core is still tuned for Security and Forensics operations.
 In this section we will explain how different is Parrot compared to other general purpose distributions and how different it is from other Pentest and Forensics distributions.
 Then we will present some categories of people and what kind of experience they may have by using this system.

 Parrot is different from a general purpose distribution (i.e. Ubuntu) because it does not try in any way to hide its internals.

-Meaning that many automation tools included in the system to make it easier to use, still expose what the system has under the hood.
+Meaning that many automation tools are included in the system to make it easier to use, yet expose quite well what the system has under the hood.

 A good example is the parrot update reminder: it is a simple yet powerful program that prompts the user to check for system upgrades once a week. but instead of hiding the upgrade process behind a progress bar, it shows the user the full upgrade process from the apt output.

 Another important difference is that Parrot disables by default all the network services pre-installed in the system, not only to maintain a very low RAM footprint and offer better performance, but also to avoid services exposure in a target network.
 Every network service needs to be manually started when the user needs it.

 Pentest distributions are famous for integrating only security tools, allowing easy root access and taking down all the security system barriers that may influence the workflow of a pentester.

 Parrot was designed to be a very comfortable environment for security experts and researchers.
 It includes many basic programs for daily use which pentesting distributions usually exclude (at the cost of less than an additional gigabyte of storage).
 This choice was taken to make Parrot not only a good system to perform security tests, but also a good environment where you can write reports, build your own tools, and communicate seamlessly with teammates, without the need for additional computers, operating systems or configuration.